The energy crisis could turn energy stocks into a secular winner

 Offshoring industrial production to China over the past two decades and politicians’ procrastination on climate change, accidentally coinciding with the digitalisation, have led to a dangerous inflection point where these “energy loans” will have to be paid back.
 The cost will be higher energy prices for a substantial period due to the green transformation, and significantly higher oil and gas prices due to underinvestment and the revelation that we must sin a little with fossil fuel energy to live in the “green paradise” in the future.

-The table below shows 40 names in the global energy landscape across key industries such as coal, integrated oil & gas and exploration, solar, wind, hydro, nuclear power, hydrogen & fuel cells, and batteries. providing ideas for investors to get exposure to different parts of the energy landscape.
+In the following table we highlight 40 names in the global energy landscape across key industries such as coal, integrated oil & gas and exploration, solar, wind, hydro, nuclear power, hydrogen & fuel cells, and finally batteries.
+The list is not meant to be exhaustive but provides ideas for investors to get exposure to different parts of the energy landscape.
 We have excluded utilities as a separate category—although this sector is responsible for electricity production—as they are typically under strict regulation and cannot increase margins, and in some cases cannot pass on the full rise in input costs.

 |Price-to-target (%)||5Y return (%)|